Who will own my home?

 Your property remains your own

-A lifetime mortgage is a loan secured against your home.
-It doesn’t involve giving up home ownership - you can feel safe in the knowledge that your biggest asset will remain your own.
-This means that you are still responsible for repairs and maintenance.
-You also have the freedom to decorate and carry out home improvements, including adding extensions such as a conservatory (subject to the usual planning permissions).
-In fact many of our customers take out equity release to pay for home improvements.
+This means you’ll still have the freedom to decorate and carry out home improvements as you usually would, including adding extensions such as a conservatory (subject to the usual planning permissions and lender agreement).
+In fact, many of our customers take out equity release to pay for home improvements.

 Spend your cash as you wish

-When it comes to spending the cash you’ve unlocked from your home there are no restrictions regarding what you can spend it on.
+When it comes to spending the tax-free cash you’ve unlocked from your home, there are no restrictions regarding what you can spend it on.
 It could be for supporting someone close to you, taking a trip of a lifetime, paying off existing debts, or as already mentioned, some long-awaited or much-wanted home improvements.
 The choice is always yours.

-The other type of equity release plan is a home reversion scheme, and this does involve transferring legal ownership of your property to the home reversion company.
-So if home ownership is important to you then make sure you discuss it with your adviser so they can find the right type of plan for you.
+Another type of equity release plan is a home reversion.
+This involves selling all or part of your property to a reversion company for less than market value.
+So, if home ownership is important to you, then make sure you discuss it with your Key Equity Release adviser so they can find the right type of plan for you.

 Stay in your home for life

 All of our plans are approved by the Equity Release Council and come with the guarantee you can remain in your home.
 If you are considering equity release we recommend that you read through is it right for me?